MikeLidbary/quote-api/README.md

 # Wake up to a dose of inspirational quotes every morning using Sendgrid/Twilio SMS and Quote APIs

+Introducing the topic and giving some background info.

 ## Getting Started